eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-architecture.md

 ### Beacon Chain State Transitions

-Unlike the block-driven Proof-of-Work, the beacon chain is slot-driven.
+Unlike the block-driven Proof-of-work, the beacon chain is slot-driven.
 State updates depend on slot progress, regardless of block presence.

 The beacon chain's state transition function includes: